 Featuring a 235,000-gallon saltwater tank, the theme of the aquarium is “The Waters of the Cape Fear,” which showcases both fresh water and salt water aquatic life in a journey down the Cape Fear River to the Atlantic Ocean.

-The Aquarium features many beautiful and exotic displays beginning with a large tree-filled atrium containing stream, pond and swamp aquatic life, plants and ground cover.
+The Aquarium has many beautiful and exotic displays that start with a large tree-filled atrium containing stream, pond and swamp aquatic life, plants and ground cover.
 Very popular with the kids is the Coquina Outcrop Touch Pool in the Coastal Waters Gallery where the little ones (and big ones too) can reach out and touch whelks, sea urchins, horseshoe crabs and other sea critters.

 The focal point of the Aquarium is the Cape Fear Shoals exhibit.
 The huge, two-story tank displays a vast array of sea life including moray eels, stingrays, sharks and grouper plus a multitude of other varieties of sea life.
 At feeding time, divers underwater answer questions from the audience as they feed the fish.